BPD Quick Facts

 Making and maintaining relationships with other people is often difficult for a person with BPD because their broad range of extreme feelings and behaviors tends to push others away.

-Long-term research studies of people with BPD suggests that the majority of them will experience significant and long-lasting periods of symptom remission in their lifetime.
+Long-term research studies of people with BPD suggests that the majority of them will experience long-lasting periods of remission in their lifetime.